tomas-fryza/avr-course/Labs/04-interrupts/README.md

 1. **TBD...**

-1. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) and configure Timer/Counter1 to generate a PWM (Pulse Width Modulation) signal on channel A (pin PB1, OC1A).
-Configure Fast PWM, 10-bit, and non-inverting mode to control a LED at pin PB1.
-Select the 64 clock prescaler.
+2. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) and configure Timer/Counter1 to generate a PWM (Pulse Width Modulation) signal on channel A (pin PB1, OC1A).
+Configure:
+   * Fast PWM,
+   * 10-bit,
+   * non-inverting mode to control a LED at pin PB1,
+   * select the 64 clock prescaler.

 Increment the duty cycle when the timer overflows, ie each PWM signal period.
 Note: The 16-bit value of the output compare register pair OCR1AH:L is directly accessible using the OCR1A variable defined in the AVR Libc library.
+Connect an oscilloscope to this pin (in SimulIDE **Meters > Oscope**).

-2. Use basic [Goxygen commands](http://www.doxygen.nl/manual/docblocks.html#specialblock) inside C-code comments and prepare your `timer.h` library for easy PDF manual generation.
+Extra.
+Use basic [Goxygen commands](http://www.doxygen.nl/manual/docblocks.html#specialblock) inside the C-code comments and prepare your `timer.h` library for later easy generation of PDF documentation.

-3. Create a new function using the external and timer interrupts to debounce a push button signal.

 ## Lab assignment

-**TBD...**

 1. Preparation tasks (done before the lab at home).
 Submit:
     * Table with overflow times.